djrumala/djrumala/README.md

 - ✍️ I occasionally write technical tutorials and share my experiences in STEM to promote diversity and inclusion:
   - My Website: <a href="https://djrumala.github.io" target="blank">djrumala.github.io</a> (English)
   - Medium: <a href="https://medium.com/@djrumala" target="blank">Dewinda</a> (English & Bahasa Indonesia)

-### 🎓 Academic & Career Compass
-If you're looking for guidance on graduate school, research, or a career in tech, visit <a href="https://yudewi.co" target="blank">yudewi.co</a>.
-I'm also happy to connect and offer mentorship to students and early-career professionals navigating their academic or professional journeys.

 <!--
 **djrumala/djrumala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.